 The holiday season is upon us!
 Are you busy getting your menus all set?
-While trying to decide what types of new holiday recipes might be helpful to y'all, I realized that I've never shared my favorite mashed potatoes here.
+Everyone always loves mashed potatoes, right?
 But I wanted to add a twist!
-A twist that, specifically, would make them easy to prepare for a holiday meal.
-You know, when you may be simultaneously working on half a dozen different recipes at the same time.
+A twist that, specifically, would make them easy to prepare for a holiday meal...you know, when you may be simultaneously working on half a dozen different recipes at the same time.
 So allow me to introduce you to Make-Ahead Mashed Potatoes!

 You may have noticed a trend when perusing the holiday recipes on my site...I've got a thing for garlic + herbs!
 My favorite Thanksgiving stuffing features garlic and herbs.
 My favorite shortcut dinner rolls are flavored with garlic and herbs.
 And guess what?
 My favorite Make-Ahead Mashed Potatoes...are loaded with the same combo!